Density-induced processes in quantum gas mixtures in optical lattices

 The {\it standard} Bose-Fermi-Hubbard model \cite{Albus2003} is restricted to the lowest single-particle band and on-site interactions.
 Interestingly, it fails to describe interaction effects in boson-fermion mixtures.
-Assuming a fermionic band-insulator, which is present in the experimental realizations \cite{Ospelkaus2006,Gunter2006,Best2009,Heinze2011}, the boson-fermion interaction gives rise only to an irrelevant shift of the global chemical potential.
+For a fermionic band-insulator, which can be assumed in the experimental realizations of Refs.~\cite{Ospelkaus2006, Gunter2006, Best2009, Heinze2011}, the boson-fermion interaction gives rise only to an irrelevant shift of the global chemical potential.
 Even for realistic assumptions for the confining potential, the interspecies interaction has little influence \cite{Kollath2004}.
-Due to an effective screening even a small shift in the opposite direction is predicted.
-In contrast to the experimental results, the superfluid phase is therefore more stable within this framework, which poses the question of the applicability of the standard Hubbard model in this case.
-It was pointed out that the Bose-Fermi-Hubbard parameters, i.e., tunneling and on-site interactions can be strongly influenced by the inclusion of higher orbitals and non-local interactions \cite{Luhmann2008b, Lutchyn2009, Mering2011}.
-Off-site interactions include the so-called bond-charge interactions that have a direct density-dependent influence on the total tunneling \cite{Hirsch1989, Strack1993, Hirsch1994, Amadon1996, Mazzarella2006, Mering2011, Luhmann2012, Bissbort2011}.
-For purely bosonic systems and without taking off-site interactions into account, the inclusion of higher bands has been discussed in, e.g., Ref.~\cite{Li2006, Larson2009, Hazzard2010, Dutta2011, Sakmann2009, Sakmann2010, Busch1998, Johnson2009, Will2010, Buchler2010, Pilati2011}.
-Both extensions can be included in extended Hubbard models \cite{Mering2011, Luhmann2012, Bissbort2011} and can be illustrated as effective modifications of the tunneling potentials for both atomic species \cite{Luhmann2012}.
+In contrast to the experimental results, the superfluid phase is even more stable within this framework.
+This poses the question of the applicability of the standard Hubbard model for quantum gas mixtures.
+It was pointed out that off-site interactions have a direct density-dependent influence on the total tunneling \cite{Hirsch1989, Strack1993, Hirsch1994, Amadon1996, Mazzarella2006, Mering2011, Luhmann2012, Bissbort2012} and that the inclusion of higher orbitals can have a strong impact on all Bose-Fermi Hubbard parameters, i.e., tunneling and on-site interactions \cite{Luhmann2008b, Lutchyn2009, Mering2011}.